 A good MarCom professional is much more than a communicator.
-A MarCom professional knows how to evaluate how you”re communicating and plug the gaps that could be standing between how you’re speaking to the world now and how you could be doing so more effectively.
+A MarCom professional is also a marketer and a strategist who knows how to evaluate how you’re communicating and plug the gaps that could be standing between how you’re speaking to the world now and how you could be doing so more effectively.

-MarCom people are cross-functional hybrids that combine an interest in PR and communications with the strategic input of marketers.
-They work on the non-digital side of marketing.
+MarCom people are cross-functional hybrids that combine an interest in public relations and communications with the strategic input of marketers.
+They work on the non-digital side of marketing (what’s digital marketing?
+Think: PPC, SEO).
 They’re literary luminaries rather than spreadsheet-savvy formula-crushers.
-(Why not hire both?!)
+You can always hire both.

 If you want to build a very basic marketing team you can by with two essential people in place: